Skip to Content

 Your trip will really depend on the river conditions.
 Sometimes when the water is low, there are lots of gravel bars to navigate.
 You might also encounter fallen trees or branches growing into the channel that you will have to paddle around.

 Beaver dams can also impact your trip.
-If the water is low and the beavers have been busy, the beaver dams will be high enough that you can’t paddle over them.
+If the water is low and the beavers have been busy, there will be lots of dams.
+Some dams have breaks in them so you can paddle through.
+But others will be high enough that you can’t paddle over them.
 Instead, you’ll need to get out of your canoe and lift it over.
 Be careful as the water can be really deep next to the dam!

 A prepares to lift a canoe over a beaver dam in Whistler